 Between October 2020 and March 2021, he worked as substituting teacher at the Kantonsschule Hohe Promenade in Zurich where he taught violin and viola.
 In 2020 he has also been appointed tutor of the string pupils at the Music Camps organized by the Prova Musikschule in Winterthur.

 Since November 2021, he is assistant conductor of the string ensemble of the Prova Musikschule in Winterthur.

-Sorin's latest most notable concert performances include a concert in 2021 at the Festival da Jazz St. Moritz with the famous Swiss musician Andreas Vollenweider, of whose band he has become a member that year, and a collaboration with the great concert pianist Simon Trpčeski with whom Sorin performed in 2021 at the music festival in Maribor, Slovenia and in 2022 at the Wigmore Hall in London, UK.
+Sorin's latest most notable concert performances include a concert in 2021 at the Festival da Jazz St. Moritz with the famous Swiss musician Andreas Vollenweider, of whose band he has become a member that year, and a collaboration with the great concert pianist Simon Trpčeski with whom Sorin performed in 2021 and 2022 at the music festival in Maribor, Slovenia and in 2022 at the Wigmore Hall in London, UK.
 Together with Simon Trpceski and Gjorgi Dimcevski on violin, Alexander Somov on cello, Hidan Mamudov on clarinet and Vlatko Nušev on percussion, they recorded and released in 2023 the "Friendship" album at Lynn Records.
 The album features music by Brahms, Shahov and Connesson.